XuehaiPan/nvitop/README.md

 In [13]: nvidia1_snapshot.memory_utilization_string  # snapshot uses properties instead of function calls Out[13]: '9%'

-In [14]: nvidia1_snapshot.encoder_utilization  # snapshot will automatically retrieve unpresented attributes from `real` Out[14]: [0, 1000000]
+In [14]: nvidia1_snapshot.encoder_utilization  # snapshot will automatically retrieve not presented attributes from `real` Out[14]: [0, 1000000]

 In [15]: nvidia1_snapshot